LoRA Provides Differential Privacy by Design via Random Sketching

 {\textbf{Metrics:}} To measure utility, we use the perplexity on the validation set (PPL).
 For measuring the effectiveness of \MIA, we use AUC and TPR$@$FPR $\alpha$ for $\alpha \in \{10\%, 1\%\}$.

 {\textbf{Experimental results:}} In Table \ref{tab:exp_results}, we have reported the results obtained from evaluating \MIA effectiveness on the GPT-2 model and different fine-tuning algorithms.
-As observed, full fine-tuning all parameters achieves the best utility (PPL) on all datasets with the cost of a considerable vulnerability to \MIA.
-In contrast, choosing a subset of parameters in the existing 12 layers of the model (the adapters) and adapting them with \LoRA improves robustness to \MIA considerably.
-As observed, \LoRA achieves a considerably lower AUC and TPR@FPR compared to full fine-tuning at the cost of a slight drop in utility (larger perplexity), thanks to the low-rank adaptation mechanism incorporating noisy batch gradients w.r.t to the adapter parameters.
-Also, we can observe that \LoRA with a frozen $A^0$ enhances this robustness even further.
-For comparison, we have included the results for fine-tuning the same adapter parameters in the existing 12 layers with \DPSGD.
-As expected, fine-tuning with \DPSGD also improves the robustness to \MIA compared to full fine-tuning.
-However, it leads to a more severe drop in utility, which can be attributed to the fact that \DPSGD adds noise uniformly with the same variance to all the elements in batch gradients.
-In contrast, \LoRA tends to add less noise to the rows in batch gradients that have a smaller norm.
-It is also noteworthy that, in all our experiments, running \DPSGD needed more than twice as much runtime as \LoRA needed, due to its higher space complexity. \Cref{fig:spider} summarizes the results in \cref{tab:exp_results} more clearly.
+As observed in the first row of results, full fine-tuning all parameters achieves the best utility (PPL) on all datasets with the cost of a considerable vulnerability to \MIA.
+In contrast, as shown in the second row of results, choosing a subset of parameters in the existing 12 layers of the model (the adapters) and fine-tuning them with \LoRA improves robustness to \MIA considerably.
+As observed, \LoRA achieves a considerably lower AUC and TPR@FPR compared to full fine-tuning at the cost of a slight drop in utility (larger perplexity), thanks to the low-rank adaptation mechanism incorporating \emph{noisy} batch gradients w.r.t. the adapters.
+Also, from the third row, we can observe that \LoRA with a frozen $\mathbf{A}_{\ell}^0$, which is compatible with our theoretical results, enhances this robustness even further with a slight drop in utility.
+These results are compatible with previous observations about \LoRA in the literature \citep{liu2024precuriousinnocentpretrainedlanguage, tahseen2025}. \citet{tahseen2025}.
+Comparing the last two rows, shows the effect of using a larger batch size $b$ at a fixed number of steps $T=EN/b$.
+As discussed, using a larger batch size yields to more robustness to \MIA.